Nappy waste in Brisbane

 Use these tips to help prevent nappy waste

-- If you have an excess of unused disposable nappies, donate them to The Nappy Collective to help families in crisis.
+• If you have an excess of unused disposable nappies, consider donating them.

 Reuse and circulate